their sunshine was not stolen

 Impaired my tribal lunar speak

-The opening lyrics paint a picture of Costanzo’s mood during that Sunday morning at the rave, inviting us into his experience in a relatable way.
-While the upbeat melody feels fun, lyrics like “My mind was thugged, all laced and bugged, all twisted, wrong and beat” reveal moments of confusion, chaos, and potential influence from outside sources.
+The opening lyrics describe someone disconnected and introspective, inviting listeners into a relatable experience.
+While the upbeat melody feels fun, the lyrics “My mind was thugged, all laced and bugged, all twisted, wrong and beat” reveal moments of confusion, chaos, and potential influence from outside sources.
 They describe a mix of thoughts and emotions that feel all over the place, where things don’t make sense and everything feels off.

-A spark of motivation shines through with the lyric “And of course you can’t become if you only say what you would have done,” which serves as a reminder that taking action is key to reaching our potential.
-But the song quickly turns to regret with “So I missed a million miles of fun,” hinting at lost opportunities and unfulfilled dreams, especially when that “sunshine” of inspiration fades away.
+A spark of motivation shines through with the lyric “And of course you can’t become if you only say what you would have done,” which serves as a reminder that taking action is key to reaching your potential.
+But the song quickly turns to regret with “So I missed a million miles of fun,” hinting at lost opportunities and unfulfilled dreams when that “sunshine” of inspiration fades away.

 I know it’s up for me